 Construction Info: Work is underway for the construction of public toilets at the Cap-de-Bon-Desir Interpretation and Observation Center.
 All areas remain accessible to visitors.
 We apologize for the inconvenience.

 Conservation measures have been put in place to protect archaeological resources.
-Cap-de-Bon-Désir site houses over 8,000 years of history, one of the longest and oldest sequence of human occupation in the Haute-Côte-Nord.
-The area welcomed its first seal hunters to 8,000 before present (BP) and is occupied almost continuously until the period of contact with Euro-Canadians.
+The Cap-de-Bon-Désir site houses over 8,000 years of history, one of the longest and oldest sequences of human occupation in the Haute-Côte-Nord.
+The area welcomed its first seal hunters more than 8,000 years ago and was occupied almost continuously until the period of contact with Europeans.

 Have a good visit!